Robert L. Sepp | Attorney at Law

 Penalties for illegal drug manufacturing can include large fines, probation and mandatory prison.
 Penalties for drug crimes vary depending on whether the crime is considered a misdemeanor or felony or whether it is subject to ORS 475.900, ORS 475.925, ORS 475.930, etc. (see below).
 In addition, penalties depend on how many prior drug convictions you have, which includes both convictions from other states and any federal charges.

 Robert L. Sepp is an experienced and aggressive lawyer when it comes to charges that result from manufacturing drugs.
 At Robert L. Sepp, Attorney at Law, he has successfully protected the rights of many of his clients and has had many of their charges dismissed or reduced.
-To find out more about the specific circumstances that can lead to manufacturing charges and learn whether your case qualifies for a free consultation, contact attorney Sepp today.
+To find out more about the specific circumstances that can lead to manufacturing charges and learn whether your case qualifies for a consultation, contact attorney Sepp today.

 Located in West Linn, Robert L. Sepp, Attorney at Law is proud to represent clients in the Portland metro area, Willamette Valley, Oregon Coast, Bend, Medford, Eugene and throughout the entire state of Oregon.